Datacenter vs Residential Proxies: A Comparison

 - Simple to detect – datacenter IPs are not assigned to a residential ASN (identifying number of the company that issued the IP).
 As a result, websites that care will see that you’re using a proxy, even if it’s otherwise fully anonymous.

-- Inconvenient to use – datacenter proxies traditionally come in the form of proxy lists: that is, you get a list of IP addresses in a text file.
+- Inconvenient to use – datacenter proxies often come in the form of proxy lists: that is, you get a list of IP addresses in a text file.
 That’s it.
 Juggling with lists can be hard, and you lose perks like proxy rotation.

 - Unprotected websites that don’t care about IP reputation too much.